juliakloiber/superrr/_posts/superrr-lab-blog/2022-04-05-osf-support.md

 type: lab
 author: Elisa Lindinger
 title: Strengthening our foundations
-description: Open Society Foundation supports SUPERRR Lab with structural funding
+description: Open Society Foundation supports SUPERRR Lab with structural funding.
 ---

 <p>We love our projects - but translating their results into actionable policy demands and proposals is a lengthy process.
 Playing this long game is a challenge for most non-profits, and it definitely has been a challenge for us.
 We are therefore excited to announce that we received support to strengthen the advocacy and policy work of SUPERRR Lab! </p>